 (b) a person outside the State.

-[Section 104H inserted by No. 6 of 2000 s.
+[Section 104H inserted: No. 6 of 2000 s.
 15.]

 104I.
 Refund of levy

 (1) Where tickets have been supplied by a licensed supplier and are subsequently returned to the licensed supplier without having been sold in a continuing lottery, the continuing lotteries levy is not payable in respect of that supply and, if paid, shall be refunded to the licensed supplier.